Sign up now to avoid IT interruptions! Click above link for easy step by step directions.

 What do I need to do to set up 2FA, and by when?

 To enable 2FA, you need to install and run an app on a device you have with you such as a smartphone, tablet or a laptop.
-ITS would like everyone signed up as soon as possible.
-If students sign up before April 30, they will automatically be eligible to win one of three Amazon gift cards ($25, $35, $50)!
+ITS would like everyone signed up as soon as possible BEFORE 8/01/21.

 What are the best ways to implement 2FA?